muarshad01/LLM/Notes/lecture05_notes.md

 * with GPT right if you provide some examples of the output which you are looking at or how you want the output to be gp4 will do an amazing job of course it has zero-shot capabilities also uh but the two short capabilities are much more than zero-short capabilities.
 *  let me ask it do you also have zero-short capabilities so when I ask this question to gp4 it says that yes I also have zero-shot capabilities.
 *    so zero-shot learning is basically completing task without any example and uh few-short learning is completing the task with a few examples okay.
-*     now let's go to the next section which is utilizing large data Datasets for GPT pre-training ...gpt3 uses 410 billion tokens from the common craw data and this is the majority of the data it consists of 60% of the entire data set what is one token so one token can be basically you can think of it as a Subs subset of the data set so for the sake of of this lecture just assume one token is equal to one word ...
+*    let's go to the next section which is utilizing large data Datasets for GPT pre-training ...gpt3 uses 410 billion tokens from the common craw data and this is the majority of the data it consists of 60% of the entire data set what is one token so one token can be basically you can think of it as a Subs subset of the data set so for the sake of of this lecture just assume one token is equal to one word

 ***